Jessica Garretson Finch: Career

 She was a well-known suffragette, president of the New York Equal Franchise Society.
 Finch was an advocate of careers for women.
 Although in 1912 she self-described as an "orthodox Socialist", her views shifted and she was later described as a political "liberal".

 She gave paid, public talks on the subject to young ladies as a part-time job to help support herself when she was a college student in the 1890s.
-She continued to lecture to young ladies on a range of topics, and also worked as a tutor in subjects including Greek after graduating from college.
+After graduating from college, she continued to lecture to young ladies on a range of topics and also worked as a tutor in subjects including Greek.

 She was a founding member of the Colony Club and was an author, penning such books as Mothers and Daughters, Psychology of Youth, and Flower and Kitchen Gardens.

 In a February 1908 talk that Finch gave at the Civitas Club in New York City, she said:

 Evolutionary and revolutionary methods [of education] will bring the real resurrection, the Renaissance of man!
 We are passing through an economic age, and though conservative folk are usually the most popular it is our real work to enlarge the social conscience; our ancestors barely kept themselves alive, we have made a living, and our descendants will pass ascetic beautiful lives, never selfishly nor foolishly, but on a solid foundation and for the advancement of all.

 In June 1949 she was given a Doctorate of Humane Letters, honoris causa, by New York University.
 The citation described her as a graduate of the university's law school who had founded a women's college, "on the unorthodox postulate that every graduate should mother at least four children and cultivate a non-domestic avocation fore and aft."